elap2/ICU-Patient-Admission-Prediction-Covid-19-/README.md

 #### Changes: The ConsoleApp3's Output prints the number of ICU beds accumulation over time according to the doubling time of disease transmision.
 The ConsoleApp3 does not include the percentage of ICU beds needed due to NON-COVID-19+ Patients (unlike from https://doi.org/10.1101/2020.03.24.20042762).

-# C Run this App doing the following steps:
+# Run this App doing the following steps:
 ### 1. Clone or Download all the files into one folder.
 ### 2. Run the .exe

-# D What is the advantage of this App?
+# What is the advantage of this App?

 ## The ConsoleApp3
 ### 1. does not need to be online
 ### 2. It is straight forward and it's output gives you the number of patients admitted to the hospital, to the ICU, to the AC (acute care beds

-# E Ouput example:
+# Ouput example:
 ![](OUTPUT.png)

-# F Parameters:
+# Parameters:
 ### All parameters are taken from the pre-print https://doi.org/10.1101/2020.03.24.20042762
 <table>
     <thead>